 FIND THE RIGHT LOCATION

-It is an important decision.
-Before settling on where to locate your practice, it’s a good idea to research the area in advance to gain an understanding of the local demographics.
-You want your location to be accessible, in proximity to your targeted patients, and within your budget.
-You also want to avoid an area that may already be saturated with practitioners offering the same services.
-All of these factors can impact your potential patient base and revenue stream.
+Choosing the right location is a crucial decision when building a new dental practice.
+Before finalizing your practice’s location, it’s important to research the area to understand the local demographics.
+Your location should be accessible, close to your target patients, and within your budget.
+Avoid areas that are already saturated with practitioners offering the same services.
+All these factors can influence your potential patient base and revenue stream.

 KNOW YOUR BUDGET AND HAVE FINANCE AVAILABLE